bacterik/rpikernel/README.md

 dpkg -i filename.deb

+- Dont forget to:

+Pruge the Debian default kernel "linux-image-x" and anwser YES to "Remove current running kernel".
+Edit config.txt and remove kernel= and initramfs.

 This install process is very similar to the kernel package from the original Raspberry PiOS packages.
 It uses dpkg-divert "hack" to unpack the files, and then move the files to /boot/firmware.